cooarchi/cooarchi/README.md

 Copy SQL queries and execute them inside your DB setup.

-Yuo should be able to run the app now.
+You should be able to run the app now.

 Use PHP internal server or something like Nginx or Caddy (preferred for local SSL support).